Output areas are spatial areas that contain between 80 and 150 households.

 This data benefits analysis and operational planning at neighbourhood levels.
 It helps identify the neighbourhoods we target for extra assistance and it might also be used in GIS software.

-The statistical releases of census output area data on workless benefit claims are published every 6 months.
+The statistical releases of census output area data on workless benefit claims are published every quarter.

 The figures have been rounded in line with DWP policy and to minimise the risk of individuals being identified.
 The statistics are rounded to values of 5 using a probabilistic method.
 We have also used a controlled rounding technique to make sure the total is consistent with the sum of the values in related cells.
 Users should therefore be careful when interpreting the data.